karb94/neoscroll.nvim

 require('neoscroll').setup({

--- All these keys will be mapped to their corresponding default scrolling animation
+mappings = { -- Keys to be mapped to their corresponding default scrolling animation

 hide_cursor = true, -- Hide cursor while scrolling